SammiLucia here π

 - Ensure your Steam profile and games list is set to public.
 This is how Lutris discovers your games list.
 (Everything else can be set to private.)

-- Run a game, and run
+Run a game, and rungamemoded -s

 to check gamemode is still active while launching a game from Lutris.